Get 45% off Humble Choice Premium for Black Friday

 If you’re after more Humble Deals but don’t fancy the subscription, you could check out the Humble Store’s Fall Sale instead.
 Until December 1st, you can nab a load of games for up to 90% off.
 A few highlights include Dark Souls: Remastered for 50% off, a whopping 67% off the deluxe edition of Doom Eternal (which also comes with the Year One season pass and a classic weapon sound pack so you can pretend you’re playing old Doom), a similarly-sized 67% off Borderlands 3, Ikenfell for 20% off, and The Witcher 3: Wild Hunt for 70% off to name just a few.

-Though, if you’d rather grab one of those things wot Humble does best, a bundle, it might also be worth taking a peek at the Sweet Farm Fall Bundle (available until December 1st) or the Fall VR Bundle (available until tomorrow, November 24th).
+Though, if you’d rather grab one of those things wot Humble does best, a bundle, it might also be worth taking a peek at the Sweet Farm Fall Bundle (available until December 1st) or the Fall VR Bundle (

+available until tomorrow, November 24th it’s been extended!
+You can nab this one until Saturday the 28th of November).